Trivial cup products in bounded cohomology of the free group via aligned chains: Introduction

-Besides, similar to the generalisation of Heuer's vanishing result in Theorem \ref{summary}(b) by Fournier-Facio in Theorem \ref{summary}(d), one could generalize Theorem A to Fournier-Facio's setting \cite{facio20} as well. \\ \\ Our strategy to prove Theorem A is to apply the geometric proof from \cite{heuer17} to the setting of aligned cochains from \cite{buchermonod19} instead of inhomogeneous cochains.
+Similar to the generalisation of Heuer's vanishing result in Theorem \ref{summary}(b) by Fournier-Facio in Theorem \ref{summary}(d), we expect the generalization of Theorem A to Fournier-Facio's setting to be straightforward following \cite{facio20}. \\ \\ Our strategy to prove Theorem A (a) is to apply the geometric proof from \cite{heuer17} to the setting of aligned cochains from \cite{buchermonod19}.
 On the one hand, Nicolaus Heuer introduced in \cite{heuer17} the notion of $\Delta$-decomposition which abstracts the geometric properties of both Brooks quasimorphisms on non-selfoverlapping words and Rolli quasimorphisms needed to prove Theorem \ref{summary}(b).
 On the other hand, the aligned chain complex is a geometric construction introduced by Monod and the second author in \cite{buchermonod19} to prove the vanishing of the continuous bounded cohomology of automorphism groups of trees and also the vanishing of the cup product of Brooks quasimorphisms (Theorem \ref{summary}(a)) in \cite{buchermonod18}.
-In our setting, the aligned cochain complex allows for consequent simplifications in the proof by Heuer to the point where we can relax the hypothesis on the second factor of the cup product in Theorem \ref{summary}(b) significantly; that is, from being a $\Delta$-continuous quasimorphism, and hence an a priori strict subset of $\h^2_b(F)$, to an arbitrary cohomology class in any degree $k>1$.
+In our setting, the aligned cochain complex allows for consequent simplifications in the proof by Heuer to the point where we can relax the hypothesis on the second factor of the cup product in Theorem \ref{summary}(b) significantly; that is, from being a $\Delta$-continuous quasimorphism, and hence an a priori strict subset of $\h^2_b(F)$, to an arbitrary cohomology class in any degree $k>0$.

+The proof of Theorem A (b) is essentially a translation of the combinatorial aspects of the proof of Theorem A (a) to Brooks quasimorphisms and does not rely on $\Delta$-decompositions.
+For a unified approach to these two proofs, see the last remark of Section \ref{section: proof}.

-The paper is structured as follows: In Section 2 we recall a selection of basic notions on bounded cohomology theory.
-Section 3 introduces the inhomogeneous aligned cochain complex, where we follow \cite{buchermonod19}.
-Then to define $\Delta$-decompositions, the induced $\Delta$-decomposable quasimorphisms and their special cases of Brooks quasimorphisms and Rolli quasimorphisms, we follow \cite{heuer17} in Section 4.
-This culminates in Sections 5 and 6 where we prove Theorem A and Corollary B.
+The paper is structured as follows: In Section \ref{section: bounded cohomology} we recall a selection of basic notions on bounded cohomology theory.
+Section \ref{section: aligned cochain complex} introduces the inhomogeneous aligned cochain complex, where we follow \cite{buchermonod19}.
+The proof of Theorem A (b) for Brooks quasimorphisms is given in Section \ref{Section Brooks}.
+Then to define $\Delta$-decompositions, the induced $\Delta$-decomposable quasimorphisms and their special cases of Brooks quasimorphisms and Rolli quasimorphisms, we follow \cite{heuer17} in Section \ref{section: decomposition}.
+Finally, Theorem A (a) is proven in Section \ref{section: proof}.